 How do I find my advisor?

-Students are advised by staff in the Engineering Student Services (ESS) office located in the engineering library; the lead adviser for ME students is Maggie Schaefer.
+Prior to professional admission, students are advised by staff in the Engineering Student Services (ESS) office located in the engineering library; the lead adviser for ME students is Maggie Schaefer.
 After professional admission, students are advised by members of the Mechanical & Materials Engineering faculty.
 If you are unsure of your adviser's name, look in your MYRED account (your adviser is also listed on your degree audit) or contact the staff in the Mechanical & Materials Engineering office, W342 NH.
 Take charge of your UNL career and meet with your advisor every semester.
 When you know your advisor’s name, you can find contact information on our Faculty-Staff site.

 What are ACE electives?